1. What is a Superday?

 |1,000 – 2,000||the number of spots for the first round interview/HireVue/ Phone Screen|

 2. Superday – In the Whole Interview Process

-Superday is not just an interviewing day, it is a series of events accompanying Interview day.
+Superday is not just an interview day, it is a series of events accompanying the Interview day.

 - Pre-Superday Reception – Networking event